 5. Oversized or oddly shaped items may cost you.

 Anyone who’s tried to gift a bicycle knows that oddly shaped items pose a bit of a wrapping challenge – and the same goes for flying.
-Airlines often have different rules and fees for larger, more awkwardly shaped items (think skis, surfboards, golf clubs and bikes).
-Do your research into fees before you book, as the cost of checking a surfboard on one airline may be half the price of the fee on another.
+Airlines often have different rules and fees for larger, more awkwardly shaped things (think skis/snowboards, surfboards, golf clubs and bikes).
+Do your research into fees before you book, as the fee for checking a pair of skis on one airline may be half the price of another.

 Getting into the festive spirit with a little ice skating?
 TSA allows properly packed ice skates on board.
-Skiiers and snowboarders heading off to shred for the holidays (along with golfers heading somewhere sunny) are also in luck.
+Skiers and snowboarders heading off to shred for the holidays (along with golfers heading somewhere sunny) are also in luck.
 Many major carriers offer ski/snowboard gear and golf clubs on board for no extra fee (other than the regularly scheduled checked baggage cost).
-Just be sure your equipment isn’t well over the standard baggage size allowance, and always do your research before heading to the airport.
+Just be sure your equipment isn’t well over the standard baggage size allowance and, as always, read the fine print before heading to the airport.

 6. Remember that episode where Joey wears all his pants?